 The first few chapters cover java introduction, performance testing in Java, Java performance toolbox, JIT compiler, and use of JDK and other tools to monitor application performance.
 This sets the tone for the complete book.
 Following this is a chapter focusing on garbage collection, heap memory, native memory.

-The author has dedicated few chapters to multi-threaded performance, setting up your application to run on multi-core processors, best practices on server-side, tips for database tuning, etc. and a lot more.
+The author has dedicated few chapters to multi-threaded performance, setting up your application to run on multi-core processors, best practices on the server-side, tips for database tuning, etc., and a lot more.

 John Horton (Packt Publishing, August 2018)

 Learning Java by Building Android Games written by John Horton makes learning Java, Android, and games building exciting.
 The book true to its name literally teaches you to build Android games from scratch.
 To start with, the book includes several chapters dedicated to explaining some of the basic Java concepts.

 As you start reading this book, you will gradually see an increase in difficulty level as new concepts are introduced.
 However, the most complex topics are simplified and put forth.
 One of the best reads in case you want to explore developing your own games such as Minesweeper and others.